 How is it used?

-- BNST is used as a lubricant antioxidant additive in vehicle engine oils and commercial/industrial lubricants.
+- BNST is predominantly used as a lubricant antioxidant additive in vehicle engine oils and commercial/industrial lubricants.
 BNST is also used as an antioxidant and anti-degradant additive in the manufacture of rubber products.

 Why did the Government of Canada assess it?

-- BNST was identified as a potential concern to the environment based on available information regarding possible persistence, accumulation in organisms and potential to cause harm to organisms.
+- In 2006, BNST was identified as a potential concern to the environment based on available information regarding possible persistence, accumulation in organisms and potential to cause harm to organisms.

 How is it released into the environment?

 - Small amounts of BNST may be released to surface water or sewers as a result of manufacturing of the substance and blending of lubricating oils.